-I read a lot about black eyed peas and how to prepare them before I attempted this dish.
-Some folks soaked them overnight.
-Some slow cooked them.
+I read a lot about black eyed peas and how to prepare black eyed peas before I attempted this dish.
+Some folks soak them overnight.
+Some slow cook them.
 I went with the crowd that said that soaking wasn’t needed.
 I rinsed them, and then I boiled them for about 30 minutes.
 That gave me a tender black eyed pea, which is what I was hoping for in this recipe.
 Easy “pea”sy.

 This is the 3rd thing you’re going to do: prep the rice.
 In fact, you’re doing all three of these things at once.
 The peas are boiling, the bacon is in the oven and the rice is simmering.
 It sounds like a lot, but it’s not.
 It’s all going at the same time.
 Onions and garlic are sautéed in a little olive oil, then add the rice, then broth, then simmer until the rice has (almost) absorbed the liquid.

 It’s best if you use a sort of rice that takes about 20 minutes to cook.
 If you want to use a rice with a longer cooking time, you’re going to have to account for that and adjust as needed.